MouseSavers.com - Great deals on all things Disney!

 When are the best (and worst) times of year to go to Walt Disney World?

-By contrast, if you go at an off-peak time, the parks will be uncrowded and the room rates will be lower.
-You'll be amazed at how much more you can do in a day, when you are not fighting huge crowds.
+By contrast, if you go at an off-peak time, the parks will be far less crowded and the room rates will be lower.
+You’ll be amazed at how much more you can do in a day, when you are not fighting huge crowds.

-• Late August and entire month of September (even Labor Day weekend).
+- Late August and entire month of September (even Labor Day weekend).
 It will be extremely hot, and this is peak hurricane season.
 Plan on taking afternoons off and visiting water parks.
 Crowds are low.
-Off-site hotels usually have their rock-bottom deals during this period, and Disney has offered "free dining" packages in this time frame each year since 2005.
+Off-site hotels usually have their rock-bottom deals during this period, and Disney has offered “free dining” packages in this time frame most years since 2005.

-• December 26-31.
+- December 26-31.
 This is the most crowded and most expensive time of year.
 Crowds get increasingly bad starting about December 20 and running through the New Year.
-(If you absolutely must go at this time, check out my Christmas week survival guide.)
+(If you absolutely must go at this time, check out our Christmas week survival guide.)

-• Mid-February through mid-April (or later, depending on the date of Easter).
+- Mid-February through mid-April (or later, depending on the date of Easter).
 Easter week (the weekend of Easter and the following week) is the second most busy time of the year.
-Holiday weekends in this time frame, such as President's Day, are also exceptionally busy.
+Holiday weekends in this time frame, such as President’s Day, are also exceptionally busy.
 Expect big crowds, high resort prices and expensive airfares, but usually very nice weather.
 This whole period is a peak time due to various overlapping Spring Breaks, though there can be slower periods of a few days here and there, particularly mid-week.
+Some schools always take the week before or after Easter off, while others prefer to take a week off close to the middle of their semester.
+For that reason, years where Easter is especially late or early tend to have a more spread out Spring Break attendance pattern, and years where Easter is near the middle of its historical range tend to have two INSANE weeks right around Easter.

 Some less-known events that may affect crowds, park hours/experiences and/or traffic at Walt Disney World:

-• Mardi Gras Week.
-February or March (varies annually; Mardi Gras 2012 is February 21).
+- Mardi Gras Week – February or March (varies annually; in 2025 Mardi Gras is March 4).
 Many New Orleans schools have all or part of this week off, so families leave town the weekend before the holiday and head to Disney World in droves.
-However, this usually doesn't have a huge influence on the overall crowds, unless it corresponds with another holiday weekend.
+However, this usually doesn’t have a huge influence on the overall crowds, unless it corresponds with another holiday weekend.

-• "Jersey Week" - Usually the first or second week of November.
-The New Jersey schools have a teachers' convention (November 8-9, 2012; November 7-8, 2013), which is often close to Veterans Day.
-Lots of people take advantage of this time off to pull their kids out of school for the whole week and add on the weekend before and/or after, taking this opportunity to go to Disney World in the "off season."
-New Jersey is the single biggest market for Walt Disney World -- you do the math!
+- “Jersey Week” – Usually the first or second week of November.
+The New Jersey schools have a teachers’ convention (2024 dates: November 7-8), which is often close to Veterans Day.
+Lots of people take advantage of this time off to pull their kids out of school for the whole week and add on the weekend before and/or after, taking this opportunity to go to Disney World in the “off season.”
+New Jersey is the single biggest market for Walt Disney World — you do the math!

-• ABC's Very Merry Christmas Day Parade footage is taped in advance in Magic Kingdom, usually shortly after Thanksgiving.
-The exact dates are often not released publicly, but if I get a credible rumor, I list it here.
-Unless you want to watch the production process, you may want to avoid Magic Kingdom, because it creates crowd problems.
+- ABC’s Very Merry Christmas Day Parade footage is taped in advance in Magic Kingdom, usually shortly after Thanksgiving.
+The exact dates are often not released publicly, but they usually leak out a few weeks prior.
+Unless you want to watch the production process, you may want to avoid Magic Kingdom on those dates, because the taping creates crowd problems.
 Also, some shows or parades may be cancelled or rescheduled.
 The Christmas Day Parade is broadcast on ABC on December 25 each year.

-• Pop Warner Week - The Pop Warner Super Bowl and National Cheer & Dance Championships are held at Disney World in early December (2011 dates: December 3-10).
-The Value resorts and some of the Moderate resorts will be FULL of kids (both football players and cheerleaders).
-Expect a lot of noise if you stay there.
-This event can cause crowds at the parks in the evenings (not during the day, since they are busy competing).
+- Pop Warner Week – The Pop Warner Super Bowl and National Cheer & Dance Championships are held in early December (2024 dates: December 7-14).
+This event can cause increased crowds at the Walt Disney World parks in the evenings (not during the day, since they are busy competing).
+Teams stay in Universal Orlando Resort Hotels (there are 64 football teams and 400 cheer squads competing).

 How's the weather when I'm planning to go?